 IFRS 9, "Financial Instruments" (IFRS 9), was issued by the IASB in July 2014 and will replace IAS 39 Financial Instruments: Recognition and Measurement.
-IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
+IFRS 9 uses a single approach to determine whether a financial asset is measure at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
-Most of the earned and the grant is non-refundable.

-requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
+Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 Requirements relating to Hedge Accounting, representing a new hedge accounting model, have been added to IFRS 9 in November 2013.
 The new model represents a substantial overhaul of hedge accounting which will allow entities to better reflect their risk management activities in the financial statements.
 The most significant improvements apply to those that hedge non-financial risk, and so these improvements are expected to be of particular interest to non-financial institutions.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is assessing the impact of adopting IFRS 9 on the consolidated financial statements.
+Management is studying the impact of adopting IFRS 9 on the consolidated financial statements.